 1881-1961

-Raymond was born on the 17th of May 1881, he was the second child of Annie (Eccles) & Conolly Browne-Lecky (Browne of Aughentaine, Co.
-Tyrone), his sister, Isabella Caroline Annie was born on the 21st of Sep 1879, she married 1st.
-Capt.
-Kenneth E. Warden, they later divorced, and she married 2ndly Charles Ernest William Bland of Colsterworth House, Lincolnshire.
+Raymond Browne-Lecky was born on 17th May 1881, the second child of Annie Henrietta Eccles and Conolly William Browne-Lecky of Aughentaine, Co.
+Tyrone.
+His elder sister, Isabella Caroline Annie Browne-Lecky, was born on 21st September 1879.
+She married first Captain Kenneth E. Warden, from whom she later divorced, and secondly Charles Ernest William Bland of Colsterworth House, Lincolnshire.

-A letter written by Augustus McClintock (brother-in-law of Raymond's cousin Amy Eccles) dating from c.1896, tells of him in church at Rostrevor, "Nell and I went to church yesterday it was dull enough.
-Young Raymond was there his hands covered with large diamond rings, big button hole, specs with gold chain, gold chain to hold his Tyrolean hat on with, altogether a terrible sight, I think its a pity of the boy".
+“Nell and I went to church yesterday, it was dull enough.
+Young Raymond was there — his hands covered with large diamond rings, big button hole, specs with gold chain, gold chain to hold his Tyrolean hat on with — altogether a terrible sight, I think it’s a pity of the boy.”

-Raymond's father, Conolly William Lecky Browne, was the a son of Thomas Richardson Browne Esq., of Aughentaine Castle, Co.
-Tyrone, and Sarah de Montmorency, daughter of Hervey Randall Saville Pratt de Montmorency of Castle Morres Co.
-Kilkenny and Rose Kearney.
+Raymond's father, Conolly William Lecky Browne, was the son of Thomas Richardson Browne Esq., of Aughentaine Castle, Co.
+Tyrone, and Sarah de Montmorency — daughter of Hervey Randall Saville Pratt de Montmorency of Castle Morres, Co.
+Kilkenny, by Rose Kearney, daughter of Rt.
+Rev. John Kearney, Bishop of Ossory.

-Aughentaine Castle was built c.1863 to a design by Isaac & W. R. Farrell, Architects, Dublin for Thomas Richardson Browne Esq., of the Estate and Manor of Aughentaine and Mountstewart, the castle was built from stone that was quarried on the estate.
+Aughentaine Castle was constructed circa 1863 for Thomas Richardson Browne, Esq., of the Estate and Manor of Aughentaine and Mountstewart, to a design by the prominent Dublin architectural firm Isaac & W. R. Farrell.
+The structure was built using stone quarried on the estate itself.

 AUGHENTAINE ESTATE—ADDRESS AND PRESENTATION.